NO CONTACT RULE: Moving on from the ex after a breakup

 • Get involved with some hobbies you love or use to enjoy.

-• Attend a play or concert, read, go shopping, or take a class.
+• Attend a play or concert, read, go shopping, take a class.

-• Go to Starbuck and relax with a cup of Java.
+• Go to a place like Starbucks and relax with a cup of Java.

 • Do affirmations (positive self-talk) - this is a great way to start rewiring your brain and eliminate the negative self-talk.
 Reaffirm daily the reasons why your ex-partner is bad for your health and well-being.

-• Work the tools in my breakup workbook - Surviving Withdrawal.
+• Work the tools in Surviving Withdrawal Workbook.

-• Go to a comedy show (or watch comedy).
+• Go to a comedy (or watch a comedy).

 • Remind yourself that the urge to see your ex DOES NOT mean it is love (get him or her off the pedestal).